 - Meet Satisfactory Academic Progress (SAP) requirements to receive federal student aid at Wright State University; and

-- Have an Expected Family Contribution (EFC) equal to or less than 10,000 (as determined by the U.S. Department of Education's Free Application for Federal Student Aid [FAFSA]).
+- Have an EFC/SAI equal to or less than 10,000 (as determined by the Free Application for Federal Student Aid [FAFSA]) or international, DACA, or undocumented students whose income is less than 150% of the poverty level.

 How to Apply